badaboot/gatsby-starter-minimal-ts/src/content/abcs-of-annys-comics.md

 tags: ["animals", "Chicago", "zoos"]
 ---

-Here I distill my comics creation process into an alphabetical format.
-This alphabet ends with U, since you are the audience of my art :)
+Here I distill [my comics]('/all') creation process into an alphabetical summary.
+This summary ends with U, since you are the audience of my art :)

 **Autobiographical**: Some of my comics are based on my life.